bibleexchange/courses/romans/en/1401_chapter-14.md

 ## What is a Weak Brother in this Context? vs. 2-4

-> Romans 14:2-4&mdash; For one believeth that he may eat all things: another, who is weak, eateth herbs.
-3 Let not him that eateth despise him that eateth not; and let not him which eateth not judge him that eateth: for God hath received him.
-4 Who art thou that judgest another man's servant? to his own master he standeth or falleth.
-Yea, he shall be holden up: for God is able to make him stand.

 The weakness Paul mentions here carries the very ideas of disease and impotence.
 Those weak in faith are likened to a lame man needing a crutch, a blind needing a guide, or a paralyzed man needing help with every necessity of daily life.
 Disease ultimately will snuff out life if it is not cured.
 This weakness of faith is as a sickness that must be understood and handled with grace, but also must be administered healing.
 Weakness must not be left alone, but must be strengthened.

 > James 5:16&mdash;Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.